reimagined/resolve/packages/resolve-redux/README.md

 ```

 ### `graphqlConnector`
-  A higher-order component (HOC), which automatically delivers a read model's actual state by a graphql query.
+  A higher-order component (HOC), which automatically delivers a view model's actual state by a graphql query.
 A connector takes the following arguments:
   * `gqlQuery` - a GraphQL query for retrieving data from a read model
   * `options` - connector options (see ApolloClient's [`query`](https://www.apollographql.com/docs/react/reference/index.html#ApolloClient.query) method  for details)
   * `endpointUrl` - a URL address with a graphql endpoint for a target read model